mikepaxton/ChickenCoop-circuitPython-/README.txt

               1 GPIO wire inside panel
 ``
-  Total number of wires running from inside panel to panel door: 6  -  5 GPIO wires and 1 ground wire Lets use a section of CAT 5 Cable.
+  Total number of wires running from inside panel to panel door: 6  -  5 GPIO wires and 1 ground wire I'm using a length of CAT 5 Cable for the 6 strands of wire.
 Might make for a clean install from inside panel to door.

 Button function/color/Button Type/Wire Color/Physical Pin #